Debt Service Coverage Ratio Formula (Table of Contents)

 - DSCR = 1.176

-So it means that they have enough operating profit to service their current debt and will not face many difficulties to get another loan.
+So it means they have enough operating profit to service their current debt and will not face many difficulties in getting another loan.

 Example #2: Debt Service Coverage Ratio Formula